 At the Next Linear Collider Test Accelerator, scientists carry out research and development for next-generation electron-positron machines, such as the International Linear Collider, and on free-electron lasers (FELs).
 New techniques for enhancing control and brightness of FEL sources will greatly enhance the scientific reach of SLAC’s Linac Coherent Light Source.

-Research at the PULSE Institute probes changes in the structure and electronic properties of matter on the smallest and fastest scales.
+Research at the Stanford PULSE Institute probes changes in the structure and electronic properties of matter on the smallest and fastest scales.
 The goal is a deeper understanding of ultrafast phenomena in atomic physics, chemistry, materials science and structural biology.

 Researchers at the Stanford Institute for Materials and Energy Sciences design materials from the atom up, using a combination of theory, computer simulation, lab synthesis and testing under realistic conditions.
 Potential applications include advanced electronics and clean, economical energy sources with reduced environmental impacts.